phanvigiaii/phanvigiaii/README.md

-# Hi there !
+# Hi there, I'm Giai !

-## I'm a Basic Developer

-🌱 I’m working and learning Cloud Data Engineer, specialize in Big Data Technology on Google Cloud Platform (GCP)
+*I’m learning and working Cloud Data Engineer, specialize in Big Data Technology on Google Cloud Platform!*

 ## Contact for work